The Future of Maintenance Management: Technology Adoption

 Even today, as technology is rapidly integrated elsewhere in organizations, many maintenance departments are just now implementing PCs and related technology, like computerized maintenance management system (CMMS) software.

-And often other forces hamper this process, like when the maintenance folks get hand-me-down computers after other departments get new ones, or when employees are forced to deal with limited, or nonexistent, network and Internet connections.
+And often other forces hamper this process, like when the maintenance folks get hand-me-down computers after other departments get new ones.
+Or when employees are forced to deal with limited, or nonexistent, network and Internet connections.

 Yet technology is such a powerful advantage for the maintenance team.
 So what can you do to ensure your company’s maintenance team gets the tools it needs?
 You can start by consciously eradicating these three myths in your own mind, then educating others in your organization.